 It’s also best to make sure there are no pending transfers, trades, or other actions within the account you are converting to a Roth IRA.

-You should be good to go.
+You should be good to go and begin investing in mutual funds!
 You will likely see a pending transaction in both your Traditional IRA and Roth IRA accounts.
 It may take a day or three for the accounts to settle.
 That’s normal.
 Just verify everything goes through properly.

 Also be sure to keep good notes of your actions.
 You will want to have records when you file your taxes the following year.
 My tax situation is fairly complex, due to running a small business, paying quarterly estimated taxes, participating in a small business retirement plan, doing back-door Roth IRAs, and similar fun things.
 So I keep a spreadsheet tracking all of my financial accounts, the dates I make contributions and the contribution amount, and anything other major financial transactions, such as this Roth IRA conversion.